Rediscovering Danville is an art show about Danville history featuring watercolor paintings by local artist Tim Welch.

 “There’s always been something fascinating about old photographs” says Tim.
 This show is about helping people in our community and elsewhere discover, or “rediscover” the captivating history of Danville Illinois.

-The first several pieces of the show will be on display at 7 East North Street in Downtown Danville Illinois Starting in late August 2020.
+The first several pieces of the show will be on display at 7 East North Street in Downtown Danville Illinois Starting in November 2020.
 Shown below are a few examples of the work that will be on display…

 The Cal Jamison Grocery was a fun painting to work on.
 Located on 1st street in Danville it later became “The Nutty Nut Shop” until someone corrects us on that.
 Broadway singer Helen Morgan was discovered there, she was born in Danville in 1900 and made a big impression on the Chicago club scene during the 1920’s.